Recommendations by Concise User Profiles from Review Text: Experimental Design

-We compare our approach to several state-of-the-art baselines, which cover different methods for recommendation, ranging from traditional collaborative filtering approaches to text-centric neural models.
-We compare the following methods: \begin{itemize} \item \textbf{CF}: collaborative filtering operating on the user-item interaction matrix by pre-computing per-user and per-item vectors via matrix factorization \cite{Funk-Netflix2006} (with 200 latent dimensions). \item \textbf{RecWalk} \cite{DBLP:conf/wsdm/NikolakopoulosK19} makes predictions by random walks over the interaction graph, incorporating item-item similarities to encourage the exploration of long-tail items.
-We pre-compute the similarities by factorizing the full-data matrix (i.e., over ca. 10M and 25M interactions in GR and AM, resp.). \item \textbf{DeepCoNN} \cite{10.1145/3018661.3018665} is a salient representative of using convolutional neural networks (CNN) over text inputs. \item \textbf{LLM-Rec}: following \cite{hou2023large}, we use ChatGPT to rank the test items, given the user's reading history.
+\squishlist \item \textbf{CF}: collaborative filtering operating on user-item interaction matrix by computing per-user and per-item vectors (dim=200) via matrix factorization~\cite{Funk-Netflix2006}. \item \textbf{LLMRank}: following \cite{hou2023large}, we use ChatGPT to rank the test items, given the user's reading history.
 The history is given by the sequence of titles of the 50 most recent books of the user, prefixed by the prompt ``I’ve read the following books in the past in order:''.
-This prompt is completed by a list of titles of the test-time candidate items, asking the LLM to rank them. \item \textbf{P5-text} \cite{DBLP:conf/recsys/Geng0FGZ22}: prompting the T5 language model \cite{raffel2020exploring}, to provide a recommended item for a user, given their ids.
-Following \cite{DBLP:conf/recsys/Geng0FGZ22}, we train P5 using the prompts for \textit{direct recommendation} (e.g. \textit{``Shall we recommend item item\_id to user\_id''}) to generate a \textit{``yes''} or \textit{``no''} answer. {Pilot experiments show that the original method does not work well on sparse data.
-Therefore,} we extend P5 to leverage review texts and item descriptions.
-Instead of ids, the prompts include item descriptions and selected sentences from reviews, with the highest idf scores (i.e., one of our own techniques). \item \textbf{BENEFICT} \cite{pugoy-kao-2020-bert} uses BERT to create representations for each user review, which are averaged and concatenated to the item vectors.
+This prompt is completed by a list of titles of test-time candidate items, asking the LLM to rank them. \item \textbf{P5-profile}: prompting the T5 language model \cite{raffel2020exploring}, to provide a recommended item for a user, given their ids.
+Following \cite{DBLP:conf/recsys/Geng0FGZ22}, we train P5 using the prompts for \textit{direct recommendation} to generate a \textit{``yes''} or \textit{``no''} answer.
+Pilot experiments show that the original method does not work well on sparse data.
+Therefore, we extend P5 to leverage review texts and item descriptions.
+Instead of ids, the prompts include item descriptions and sentences from reviews with the highest idf scores (i.e., one of our own techniques). \item \textbf{BENEFICT}\cite{pugoy-kao-2020-bert}: uses a {frozen} BERT model to create representations for each user review, which are averaged and concatenated to the item vectors.
 Predictions are made by a feed-forward network on top.
-Following the original paper, each review is truncated to its first 256 tokens. \item \textbf{BENEFICT-text}: our own variant of BENEFICT where the averaging over all reviews of a user is replaced by our idf-based selection of most informative sentences, with the total length limited to 128 tokens (for comparability to the CUP methods). \item \textbf{BERT5-text}: using vanilla BERT (out of the box, without any fine-tuning) for encoding user text and item descriptions, followed by a feed-forward network.
-The text selection is 5 chunks of 128-tokens of the highest-idf sentences, with max-pooling for aggregation. \end{itemize}
+Following the original paper, each review is truncated to its first 256 tokens. \item \textbf{BENEFICT-profile}: our own variant of BENEFICT where the averaging over all user reviews is replaced by our idf-based selection of most informative sentences, with the total length limited to 128 tokens (for comparability CUP). \squishend